 View this post on Instagram

 Sunset Hill Park is a north Seattle gem.
-It can be easy to miss because it’s not terribly big but that being said it has a killer view.
+It can be easy to miss because it’s not terribly big, but it has a killer view.
 You can look out over the sound while having a picnic, enjoy a stroll, or maybe even while tossing a frisbee.

 Where: Sunset Hill Park, 7531 34th Ave.
 NW